Pingtung Performing Arts Center

 The Pingtung Performing Arts Center (屏東演藝廳 (屏东演艺厅, Píngdōng Yǎnyìtīng)) is a performance center in Pingtung City, Pingtung County, Taiwan.
 The performing arts center is Southern Taiwan’s first county/city-level concert hall with a pipe organ.
 Built by the Alexander Schuke Potsdam Orgelbau company in 2013, the bamboo organ has 3 manuals, 45 stops and 2,793 pipes.

+History

+The construction of the arts center began in 2007.
+It was then opened on 27 September 2014.

 Architecture

 The arts center consists of music hall, multipurpose theater and open air plaza with a capacity of 1,200 audiences.
 The building is designed with Southern Taiwan architectural style.

 Transportation

-The arts center is accessible within walking distance east of Pingtung Station of Taiwan Railways.
+The arts center is accessible within walking distance east of Pingtung Station of Taiwan Railway.